fjorgemota/jimple/README.md

 - **Improving testability** - Easy to swap dependencies with mocks during testing
 - **Managing complexity** - Centralized configuration of how objects are wired together
 - **Lazy loading** - Services are only created when needed
+- **Singleton by default**: Same instance returned on subsequent calls
+- **Dependency management**: Services can depend on other services

 ## Quick Start